haoninghsu/haoningdesign/README.md

-# IMT 549 Final Project
-In the final project, I hope I could migrate my UX protfolio to this website I create.
-## Information Architecture:
-- Home Page
-- UX Project
-- Side project
+# An introduction to fluffy animals

+- **The project:** This is a website created for IMT 549 final project.
+I'd like to take this chance to document cute fluffy animals with a website.
+- **Why fluffy animals?** They are cute and they always melt your heart.
-- About
+- **Website link:**